Management of autism

-Autism therapies encompass educational and psychosocial interventions as well as medical management, all designed to improve communication, learning, adaptive skills of autistic people.
+Management of autism encompasses educational and psychosocial interventions as well as medical management, all designed to improve the communication, learning, and adaptive skills of autistic people.
 Such methods of therapy seek to aid autistic people in dealing with difficulties and increase their functional independence.
 Treatment is typically catered to the person's needs.
 Training and support are also given to families of those diagnosed with autism.

 Available approaches include applied behavior analysis (ABA), developmental models, structured teaching, speech and language therapy, social skills therapy, and occupational therapy.
 ABA is a behavioral therapy that aims to teach autistic children certain social and other behaviors by prompting using rewards and reinforcement learning through play, expressive labeling, and requesting as well as reduce aggressive and self-injurious behavior by assessing its environmental causes and reinforcing replacement behaviors.
 Occupational therapists work with autistic children by creating interventions that promote social interaction like sharing and cooperation.
 They also support the autistic child by helping them work through a dilemma as the OT imitates the child and waiting for a response from the child.
 For autistic adults, key treatment issues include residential care, job training and placement, sexuality, social skills, and estate planning.